cinhcet/node-red-contrib-component-dashboard/README.md

 The basic yad-node already allows to communicate with all widgets, so creating a node for each widget is not necessary.
 However, this is recommended to create a node for each widget (maybe widget group) to perform validation/security checks.

 # TODO
-* Auto refresh and reconnect after node-red is deployed
 * Message replay to update ui when a client connects
 * Multiple pages for multiple config nodes
 * Layout widget to create a simple node-red-dashboard like ui layout